nicolasparada/js-el/README.md

 # [`@nicolasparada/el`](https://npm.im/@nicolasparada/el)

 Utility to create HTML elements with ease.
-Inspired in `React.createElement` but for actual DOM.
+Inspired in `React.createElement`, but for actual DOM.
+It has nothing to do with rendering or diffing.

 ## Usage